Probability measure annihilating all finite-dimensional subspaces: Measurability of Range(x)

 \section{Measurability of Range(x)}

-To show the measurability of Range(x), we could simply rely on \cite{Kechris} (corollary 15.2 p.
+To show the measurability of Range(x), we could simply rely on \cite{Kechris1995} (corollary 15.2 p.
 89) (which we invite the reader to look into) that gives exactly the intended result.
 However, since this corollary was not known to us during the writing of our paper, we take the time in this appendix to prove this result in our own way. \\ Combining the measurability of $x : (0,1) \to E$ with the measurability of its range (which is really just its consequence), this implies that there is an uncountable measurable family of independent vectors having the cardinality of the continuum in any infinite-dimensional Banach space.
-As said in the introduction, this improves on the result of \cite{Lacey} and paves the way for further strengthenings. \\
+As said in the introduction, this improves on the result of \cite{Lacey1973} and paves the way for further strengthenings. \\ \\ We prove that $Range(x)$ is a measurable subset of $E$. \\ Certainly, $\overline{Range(x)}$ is a measurable subset of $E$ since it is closed, so it suffices to show that $\overline{Range(x)} \setminus Range(x)$ is countable. \\ Consider the following cases: \begin{itemize} \item Let $t^* \in (0,1) \setminus S$ and consider